username-amp/username-amp/README.md

 # 👋 Yo, I’m Richard Ramos Jr!

 Welcome to my GitHub profile!
-I'm a third-year BSIT student at CODM, always learning and building cool stuff.
-Whether it's diving into AI, crafting e-commerce platforms, or just experimenting with new tech, I'm all about the grind.
+I'm a third-year BSIT student at CODM, a hardcore HTML enthusiast, and a web structure perfectionist.
+Whether it's crafting pixel-perfect layouts, optimizing semantic markup, or making the web more accessible, I'm all about the grind.

 ---

 ## 🌟 About Me
 - 🎓 **Education:** Still hustling through my Bachelor's in IT
-- 🌱 **Currently Learning:** JavaScript, MERN stack, AI to create something awesome
+- 🌱 **Currently Learning:** The art of HTML, from semantic elements to SEO-friendly structures
-- 💡 **Interests:** Software development, project management, e-commerce innovation, AI, and blockchain
+- 💡 **Interests:** Web architecture, front-end foundations, accessibility, and making HTML do the impossible

 ---